 - Continue to repeat five times before returning bag to the floor.

-- Rest and then perform a second set.
+- Rest and then perform a second set and third set.

 Squat To Press

-Combine an overhead lift, press, and squat and you have this full body move.
+Combine an overhead lift, press, and squat and you have this full-body move down part.

 - Begin by lifting a sandbag with two hands.